 The point of this speech is to let you know why grades don’t define us people, and why we can still succeed without high marks, and understanding what education actually is, I think, is a very important part of that.
 The reason we come to school is to learn; that’s the gist of it.
 School is supposed to help us learn and understand the world around us, understand the people around us and understand who we are as individuals, as well as giving us basic knowledge in certain areas to set us up when we step out into our adult lives.
 But the change from, “I come to school to learn,” to “I come to school to get good grades,” has thrown the whole idea of what education actually is, into the gutter and this, as I see it, has caused some major issues.

 Another reason I say that grades can’t accurately reflect intelligence is because in a lot of cases, the tests we take and things we’re assessed on don’t encourage creativity and instead focus solely on the ability to take an issue and regurgitate information we’ve been taught time and time again.
 The problem with this, is some people, instead of being able to memorize and repeat information, are more capable of coming up with new ideas and thinking outside the box.
 Again, when it comes to test taking, we are encouraged to stick by a set of rules and guidelines that limit us to repeating information we have previously been taught, rather than coming up with new and unique answers.
 This means that students who have trouble with memorization and repetition, but are gifted in the way of creative thinking are not allowed to show their true potential and usually end up with lower grades.
 I see this as an issue because, in my eyes, creativity is still a high form of intelligence and should be regarded in such a way.
 In a TED talk I watched, a man named Sir Ken Robinson discusses why he believes schools are, in a way, ‘killing creativity.’
 Similar to the point I previously made, he talks about how schools don’t provide sufficient opportunities for students to actively engage in creative thinking, a skill which he deems just as important as being able to read and write.
 He discusses how subjects like music, dance and drama, all fitting under the arts category, are regarded by the government as less necessary than core subjects like mathematics and languages, due to the education system revolving around the requirements for more able workers in an industrial age.
 The ‘subject hierarchy’ as he refers to it, “was created to meet the needs of industrialism,” meaning that the core subjects are regarded as more valuable and therefore result in higher praise compared to the arts.
-The sad thing about this is creativity is automatically disregarded and discouraged because isn’t required for a functional society; or better said, wasn’t required.
-In today’s society, creativity and creative thinking is an integral part of every day life, whether it revolves around design, music, programming etc, they all play major roles.
+The sad thing about this, is creativity is automatically disregarded and discouraged because isn’t required for a functional society; or better said, wasn’t required.
+In today’s society, creativity and creative thinking is an integral part of every day life, whether it revolves around design, music or programming, they all play major roles.
 Creative thinking is being brought back into the game and the education system isn’t making changes to keep up.
 We still talk about music and art still as if they don’t mean as much as math and science.
 Therefore, people who are incredibly creative and have awesome minds are still being regarded as unintelligent compared to those who are high achievers in the core subjects.
 If you’re one of these people, you shouldn’t be so hung up on a not achieved in that algebra test if you’re getting excellence grades in music composition as they should be held as equally important.
 The point I’m trying to make is that these tests and exams don’t truly allow us to show our true potential because creativity isn’t encouraged despite being a vital part of our learning and our futures.

-A person I believe is someone who heavily inspired the majority of this speech is a brilliant man named Ivan Orkin.
 Ivan is a prime example of success without great achievement in school and expression of creative ability.
 Starting with nothing, being regarded as a failure in a family of successful children, Ivan made his way to the top of the cooking game by taking the thing he loved most, that being food, and making not only a living, but a life out of it.

-Ivan was born in Long Island, New York and was the ‘fuck up’ son of a successful lawyer and an esteemed artist.
-Ivan struggled in school, was, according to his mother, a lot to deal with, with the only thing he really enjoyed being his food.
-When Ivan was fifteen he got a job as a dishwasher at a Japanese place.
+Ivan was born in Long Island, New York and was the ‘screw up’ son of a successful lawyer and an esteemed artist.
+Ivan struggled in school and was, according to his mother, a lot to deal with, with the only thing he really enjoyed being his food.
+When Ivan was fifteen he got a job as a dishwasher at a local Japanese place.
 Upon arriving on his first day, the head chef presented Ivan with a simple Japanese dish consisting of steamed rice, egg and seaweed.
-This dish sparked Ivan’s love for Japanese cuisine.
+This dish sparked a love in Ivan for Japanese cuisine.
 When he finished school, Ivan decided to study Japanese and eventually moved to Japan to become an English teacher.
 This experience cemented Ivan’s love for everything Japanese, especially the food.
 He enrolled in the Culinary Institute of America upon his return to the USA, and began his culinary training.
 He hated it.
 After graduation and several short lived jobs at world renowned restaurants, Ivan decided to move back to Japan.
 It was there that he decided to open his own ramen shop simply ‘because he could,’ and eventually became a world renowned cook.